 API 618 Non-dimensional Pulsation Suppression Devices Shaking Force Guideline

-Bentley PULS XM is one of the most recognized software in the industry for pulsation (acoustical) analysis per API 618 and API 674 standards.
+Bentley PULS XM is one of the most recognized software in the industry for pulsation (acoustical) study per API 618 and API 674 standards.
 It was initially developed by NOVA-HUSKY research institute in Calgary, Canada, and then improved upon by the SSD engineering consulting firm, Bentley and other companies.
 It is currently an effective acoustical study tool.

 Mechanical analysis is an important part of Design Approach 3 (DA3) in API 618.
 The purpose of mechanical analysis is to adjust the piping layout and support design to avoid mechanical resonance of compressor manifold and piping systems, and thus limiting the vibration level and dynamic stress of compressor /pump package components within the allowable range.

-Bentley AutoPIPE CONNECT is currently one of the most authoritative software worldwide for mechanical study.
+Bentley AutoPIPE CONNECT is currently one of the most authoritative software worldwide for mechanical analysis.
 It is capable of analyzing piping system vibration and dynamic stress.
 Additionally, it also has a user-friendly interface with Bentley PULS XM for model data exchange.

-Acoustical Study Model of an Inter-stage System in a Gas Storage Compressor Package
+Pulsation (Acoustical) Study Model of an Inter-stage System in a Gas Storage Compressor Package